Git: Laboratory 1

 - To begin with, show how to develop a new function.

-When developing a new feature, it is good to do it on a new Branch, then "Merga" it with the original one.
+When developing a new feature, it is good to do it on a new Branch, then merge it with the original one.

 That is, joining the new branch with the original branch.

-Expire from Develop and implement a new function (add a number of text at the end of _README.MD_) in this way.
+Create a new branch from Develop and implement a new function (add a piece of text at the end of _README.md_) in this way.

-- Once you've joined your change, get some other updates in _Develop_.
+- Once you've merged your change, get some other updates into _develop_.

-Start by joining _ADD-TESTS_ with Develop using the _Merge_ command.
+Start by merging _add-tests_ with Develop using the _merge_ command.

-- Committen "Remove Important Structs" is stupid to have with then it breaks the code.
+- Commit "Remove Important Structs" is erroneous and it breaks the code.

-Make sure to forget it by means of a reset.
+Make sure to remove it by means of a reset.
+Make sure to only remove this commit, nothing else.

 ### For higher grades